 You can also travel a short distance down the road to Dorothea Dix Park to explore the expansive park grounds that let you take in one of the best views of the Raleigh skyline.

 Cool night: After a day of play, retreat to one of the area’s popular sweet spots to cool down.
 Raleigh-born Goodberry’s Frozen Custard is a local favorite that has been churning out frozen custard (think the smoothest, creamiest frozen treat you ever tasted) since 1988.
-Don’t miss out on the Flavor of the Day, and you shouldn’t have to with plenty of locations in the Raleigh area.
-(The Cameron Village location is the closest to Pullen Park.)
+Don’t miss out on the Flavor of the Day, and you shouldn’t have to with plenty of locations in the Raleigh area (the Village District location is the closest to Pullen Park).

 Morning heights.
 Evening flights.

 Hot day: With two area facilities (Morrisville and North Raleigh), including the highest climbing wall in a five-state radius (a towering 55-foot wall at the Morrisville location), Triangle Rock Club is a top spot for visitors looking to conquer fears and reach their full potential.
 Keep your eyes peeled for managing partner and passionate mind Joel Graybeal when you're on site—he knows a thing or two about heights, starting his career as a rocket scientist working for The Pentagon.

 Cool night: Come in for a smooth landing with an evening visit to one of the many local breweries on the Raleigh Beer Trail.
 Try a flight at Aviator Brewing Company in Fuquay-Varina, a brewery that launched in an actual airplane hangar; see what’s on tap at Raleigh Brewing Company or Crank Arm Brewing; or “hop” on over to Holly Springs where it all began with a visit to Carolina Brewing Company, founded in 1995 as the area's first brewery.